 There are diverse sociological and psychological paradigms that have been postulated to construe development within the personal and national spheres.
 The works of Aristotle (384 BC - 322 BC) and Confucius (551 BC - 479 BC) have been noted as having ingredients of personal development (Seligman, 2002).
 Aristotle defined personal development as a type of practical wisdom that translates to living well for the individual, while Confucius posited that personal development can be found in the extension of knowledge which lies in the investigation of things.
 In locating the place of personal development in higher education, the founder of Humboldt University of Berlin, Wilhelm von Humboldt in 1949, stated that personal development is aided by education whose objective is to develop the individual (personal Development, 2010).
-Since the 1960s, the increase in undergraduate students on American campuses led to numerous research efforts on the personal development needs of undergraduate students, while Chickering and Reisser (1993) identified seven vectors of personal development as including developing competence, managing emotions, achieving autonomy and interdependence, developing mature interpersonal relationships, establishing identity, developing purpose and developing integrity.
+Since the 1960s, the increase in undergraduate students on American campuses led to numerous research efforts on the personal development as including developing competence, managing emotions, achieving autonomy and interdependence, developing mature interpersonal relationships, establishing identity, developing purpose and developing integrity.
 Personal development has been greatly influenced also by the Dearing Report in 1997 in the UK, which declared that all universities should go beyond academic teaching to provide students with personal development and, in 2001, by Quality Assessment Agency for UK universities which produced guidelines for universities to enhance personal development as a structured process related explicitly to student development and undertaken by the individual student for their personal, educational and career development (Personal Development, 2010).